m4b/bingrep/README.md

 # bingrep

-Greps through binaries from various OSs and architectures, and colors them (for ELF only at the moment).
+Greps through binaries from various OSs and architectures, and colors them.
+Current backends:

+* ELF 32/64, arm, x86, openrisc - all others will parse and color, but relocations won't show properly
+* Mach 32/64, arm, x86
+* PE (debug only)

 ![pic2](etc/s2.png)